act-rules/act-rules.github.io/pages/implementations/overview.md

 ## Implementation Report

-Incorporating a [site-title] rule into your test tool, is considered an **implementation**.
+Incorporating a rule into your test tool, is considered an **implementation**.
 Submitting implementations from various test tools, helps not only showcase the coverage of test cases authored for the rule, but to build a robust understanding of the WCAG rules and the respective implementations.

-Test tool authors are welcome to submit the implementation results for the above test cases to the [site-title].
+Test tool authors are welcome to submit the implementation results for the above test cases to the WCAG-ACT-RULES-CG.
 The implementation report should be a valid [JSON-LD](https://json-ld.org/spec/latest/json-ld/) document, where the assertions are expressed using [EARL](https://www.w3.org/TR/EARL10-Schema/).
 Also, note that the report contains a list of assertion results for each of the test cases.
 An example assertion for a test case, is as below:

 ```json
 [